 How to apply

 No formal qualifications or prior experience in design are needed to enrol on the course, just a keen interest and enthusiasm in garden design and a willingness to commit time and effort.
-Interested students should return a completed application form which is contained in the Applicant’s Handbook Please send your complete application form by Friday 19th July 2013 to:
+Interested students should return a completed application form which is contained in the Applicant’s Handbook Please send your complete application form to:

 Education Department (Dip GD)